bat/bat/INSTALL.md

 Platforms
 ----------

-BAT has been developed on Linux machines running different distributions and different versions of the kernel and gcc.
-As far as we know there is nothing distribution-dependent inside of BAT.
-A gcc version >4.2 should suffice to compile the C++ code.

-The installation and functionality of BAT has also been tested on Mac OS X with gcc and clang.
+BAT has been developed on Linux.
+The installation, unit tests, and examples are run and known to work on Linux and Mac OS X with both gcc and clang.

 Windows is not supported.

 Dependencies
 -------------

+### Required: compiler

+Compilation and tests work fine with gcc > 4.2 and clang >= 3.3.

+Under Debian or Ubuntu, you can install the essential requirements with

+    sudo apt-get install build-essential curl

 ### Required: ROOT

 ROOT is an object-oriented data-analysis framework.
 You can obtain it from http://root.cern.ch/.
-For BAT version 1.0, a ROOT version 5.27/04 or later is needed to compile.
+For BAT version 1.0, a ROOT version 5.34/14 or later is needed to compile.
 ROOT 6 is supported as well.

 ROOT offers binary distributions for a number of Linux distributions